didikmulyadi/nodejs-api-doc/README.md

 This package already supports NestJS and ExpressJS. <br/><br/>
 At this point, we are focusing on adding examples with many js-doc libraries.
 In the future, we will create our open API doc generation, "One Code for All Frameworks", but don't worry we are still making it support with other libraries.

+## Features 🚀

+1. Support multiple API doc platform UI, options: Swagger, Stoplight, and Redoc
+2. Easy to change the UI by query params `?ui=swagger|stoplight|redoc` or UI Switcher at the bottom right of the page
+3. Easy implementation, no need to refactor your existing code

 ## Installation 🚀